 Client education is important to us at the Law Offices of Paul Chatzky because we believe that well-informed clients are able to take a more active and helpful role in their cases.
 We understand how complicated the law can be and are dedicated to providing answers to your questions so that you, our client, can be a partner in your case.
-We’re pleased to offer answers here to some of the most frequently asked questions we receive regarding divorce, family law, business law and criminal law.
+We’re pleased to offer answers here to some of the most frequently asked questions we receive regarding divorce or family law.
 If you have other questions or need more information about how our firm can help, please contact us at your convenience.

-Whether you are facing marital conflicts, business issues or criminal charges, call the Law Offices of Paul Chatzky for answers to your specific questions and concerns.
+Whether you are facing marital conflicts or legal family matters, call the Law Offices of Paul Chatzky for answers to your specific questions and concerns.
 We will listen to you and assess your situation to determine the next appropriate steps.
 Contact our offices today at 847-416-1646 or online.
 We are located minutes from the Skokie Courthouse.

 As long as one spouse is a resident of this state, you can file a petition for dissolution of marriage.